VISA GUIDE

 $150,000 invested in a restaurant, including lease, equipment, and payroll

-$80,000 for a consulting firm with low overhead but detailed business plan
+$80,000 for a consulting firm with low overhead but a detailed business plan

-Escrow deposit for franchise purchase, released upon visa issuance
+An escrow deposit for a franchise purchase, released upon visa issuance

 Consider starting with a smaller business model that requires less capital